Vccccc/mynote/books/modern-operation-system/os.md

 Message passing is commonly used in parallel programming systems.
 ### 2.3.9 Barriers
-Our last synchronization mechanism is intend
+Our last synchronization mechanism is intended for groups of processes rather than two-process producer-consumer type situations.
+Some applications are divided into phases